alkhateebali/next-gulfcareerist/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+## Contributing
+Contributions are welcome!
+If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.

+## License
+This project is licensed under the Proprietary License.
+See the [LICENSE](LICENSE) file for more details.

-## Deploy on Vercel
+## Contact

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+For any inquiries or feedback, please contact devbyali@outlook.com.